 Are you considering building a timber frame home but wonder if there might be a simpler approach than designing a custom plan?
 At Carolina Timberworks, we get a lot of questions about timber frame home kits.
-So we created a short guide that explores what you can expect from a kit and how it can streamline the building process.
+While we don’t build timber frame home kits, we want to share our expertise so if you choose to build one, you understand what the process looks like.
+We created a short guide that explores what you can expect from a kit and how it can streamline the building process.

 What Is a Timber Frame Home Kit?